MicrosoftDocs/dynamics365smb-docs/business-central/inventory-analytics-overview.md

 - Review a list of posting groups for that account.
 - View separate debit and credit balances for a single account.

-Specifically for sales, you can create a view on the Chart of Accounts page that only shows the accounts you use for posting sales entries.
+Specifically for inventory management, you can create a view on the Chart of Accounts page that only shows the accounts you use for posting inventory entries.

 :::image type="content" source="media/chart-of-accounts-page.png" alt-text="Example of how the Chart of Accounts page shows finance insights" lightbox="media/chart-of-accounts-page.png":::

-To learn more, go to [Understand the Chart of Accounts](finance-general-ledger.md#the-chart-of-accounts). -->
+To learn more, go to [Understand the Chart of Accounts](finance-general-ledger.md#the-chart-of-accounts).

 ### Analyze data by dimensions (related to inventory)